siavash-saki/Map-Matching/README.md

       - force_rebuild_elevation = False
       - force_rebuild = False
 ```
-This configuration prioritize the `pbf` file located in `custom_files`.
+This configuration prioritizes the `pbf` file located in `custom_files`.
 If this is empty, then the tiles are retrieved from the specified link from [GEOFABRIK](https://www.geofabrik.de/).
 Next, Valhalla can be built by:
 ```commandline
 docker-compose up --build
 ```
-When the installation is finished, Valhalla is running on `http://localhost:8002/`.
+When the installation is finished, Valhalla runs on `http://localhost:8002/`.